Jorge Soler Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.48 team ERA that ranks seventh among all MLB pitching staffs.
+- The pitching staff for the Braves has a collective 9.6 K/9, the fourth-best in MLB.

-- The Braves surrender the fourth-fewest home runs in baseball (24 total, 0.8 per game).
+- The Braves' 3.53 team ERA ranks sixth across all league pitching staffs.

-- Wright gets the start for the Braves, his fifth of the season.
-He is 0-1 with a 4.86 ERA and 17 strikeouts in 16 2/3 innings pitched.
+- Braves pitchers combine to give up 25 home runs (0.8 per game), the fourth-fewest in the league.

-- In his most recent outing on Thursday against the Miami Marlins, the right-hander tossed three scoreless innings while surrendering two hits.
+- Dodd will start for the Braves, his first of the season.

-- The 27-year-old has amassed an ERA of 4.86, with 9.2 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .254 batting average against him.
+- It's the season debut and his first appearance in more than a year for the 24-year-old southpaw.

 © 2023 Data Skrive.
 All rights reserved.